biography picture of Jon Noble

 The Doner Kebab was created over 40 years ago by Kadir Nurman and has become an Iconic takeaway food here in the UK.

-Origins of the Doner Kebab
+History of the Doner Kebab

 The history of the doner kebab is a fascinating journey that traces its origins back to the Ottoman Empire, where it is believed to have been first prepared in the 19th century.